doctore/Spring5Microservices/README.md

 * **model** to store the Java objects that match with the tables in database.
 * **dto** custom objects to contain specific data.
 * **util/converter** to translate from models to dtos and vice versa.

+### sql-folder

+With SQL files included in the main database and the one used for testing purpose.
+In both cases, there is one file with the structure of the tables and another one with the information initially included.

 ## Previous steps